 - a pinch of salt

-- Sieve the flour and cocoa together and put it aside.
+- Sieve the flour and cocoa together and put them aside.

 - Separate the yolks from the egg whites, keep the egg whites aside.